OliverStone01/Security-lab/setup/vm-shared-folder.md

 ### Checking the connection:

-We can check the connection by checking if the `test.txt` file apears in the `share` folder.
+We can check the connection by checking if the `test.txt` file appears in the `share` folder.
 From a terminal, enter this command:
 ```
 # Checking for test.txt file in the share folder
 $ ls /mnt/share